 Knowledge and inspiration can come from the most unexpected sources.
-You can read all the management books and leadership articles in the world and not get as much as one encounter with the right people at the right time.
+You can invite a leadership keynote speaker, read all the management books, and leadership articles in the world and not get as much as one encounter with the right people at the right time.

 That’s what happened with me when I met the Brothers Koren, a pair of Australian musicians who’ve had a successful career touring the world with some of the greats.
 As “The Kin,” Thorald and Isaac Koren have opened arena shows for the likes of Pink, Coldplay, and Rod Stewart.
 And as world-class singer-songwriters, they know a little something about getting in front of a crowd and letting their voices be heard.